-PiaT Toolkit Steps

-SIX steps to realizing your community park
+PiaT Toolkit Steps SIX steps to realizing your community park

-So how does a community come together and get a park built?
-One way might be to approach your councilperson and try to get the city to build a new park.
+So how does your community get a new park?
+One way might be to approach your councilperson and try to get the city to build you one.
 But that might take years of planning, and parks are expensive.
 Instead, what if a community could design and build its own park?
 That is precisely what Park in a Truck Toolkit will allow you to do.
 Research has shown that community-led park building projects promote community pride, empowerment, and safety.
 This book describes the key steps to build your park in six chapters: Acquire, Organize, Assess, Dream, Create, and Sustain.
 Each chapter gives you an overall understanding of the step.
 Then, when you're ready to get going, go to that chapter's workbook to dive into the details.
 A link to the workbook is found at the beginning of each chapter.
 Read through the entire toolkit before going to the workbooks, so you have a greater understanding of the entire park-building process.

-How to acquire a lot

-How to form a Park Committee
+How to acquire a lot How to form a Park Committee